 The most likely introduction pathway for V. velutina is accidental introduction via trading activities.
 The fact that the fertilized queens can survive long periods of time hibernating makes it an ideal candidate for long distance transport in shipments of goods, for example in containers, in pots, in building material, under the bark of trees, in decorative material or wooden items or in cars, boxes, trucks, farming equipment, etc.

-Only one mated queen is needed to start a new colony and initiate further spread of the species; Arca (2012) showed that the French population originated from a single queen.
+Only one mated queen is needed to start a new colony and initiate further spread of the species.
+Arca et al. (2015) showed that the French population may have originated from a single multi-mated queen.

 In France, V. velutina spread to cover 120,000 km2 within 3 years, demonstrating that it can colonize large areas in a very short period of time if the climatic conditions are favourable.

 |Containers and packaging - non-wood||Yes||Yes|